CalMatters/ca-form-700-data/README.md

 [![Scrape financial disclosure data](https://github.com/CalMatters/ca-form-700-data/actions/workflows/scrape.yml/badge.svg)](https://github.com/CalMatters/ca-form-700-data/actions/workflows/scrape.yml)

+## Methodology

+The data was extracted from the PDFs by humans retyping all of the information, attempting to match the exact information on the form at all times.
+This means that some spelling mistakes

+Some CSV files have their own methodological concerns, but all of the names of people and organizations are normalized so that the data is easily compared and grouped.
+This is done with a two column lookup table per data schedule managed as a Google spreadsheet.
+The relevant spreadsheet is linked below with the appropriate data column.

 ## Data files

 There are three CSV files generated and each is based on a section, called a "schedule", in the FPPC form.